Osiris-Team/Better-Layout/README.md

 #### Container methods for:
 - Easy validation/revalidation of itself, parent and child containers via `access()` method.
 - Easy addition of components vertically or horizontally via `addV()` and `addH()` methods.
+- Methods to make the layout scrollable and to scroll to horizontal/vertical start/end.